Cleveland Clinic logo

 People with LiS can hear and typically communicate through purposeful eye movements, blinking or both.
 They can also use assistive technologies to communicate.

-Locked-in syndrome is caused by damage to a specific part of your brainstem known as the pons.
+Damage to a specific part of your brainstem, known as the pons, causes this syndrome.

-Locked-in syndrome (LiS) has three main types, or forms, including:
+Locked-in syndrome has three main types, or forms, including:

-• The classical form: In this type of LiS, you have total immobility (lack of voluntary movement) but can move your eyes vertically (up and down), blink and maintain your usual cognitive abilities.
+• The classical form: You have total immobility (lack of voluntary movement).
+But you can move your eyes up and down, blink and maintain your usual cognitive abilities.
 You can also hear.

-• The incomplete form: This type of LiS is just like the classical form except you can have some sensation and movement functions in certain areas of your body.
+• The incomplete form: This type of LiS is just like the classical form, except you have some sensation and movement functions.

-• The total immobility form: In this type of LiS, you have complete body paralysis and loss of eye movement, but you have your normal cognitive abilities.
-Healthcare providers can tell a person with this form still has cognitive (thinking and reasoning) function by examining cortical function with an electroencephalogram (EEG), a test that measures brain waves.
+• The total immobility form: You have complete body paralysis and loss of eye movement.
+But you have your usual cognitive abilities.
+Healthcare providers can tell that a person with this form still has cognitive function by using a test that measures brain waves.

 Advertisement

-• Move their eyes up and down (vertically) but not side to side (horizontally, or laterally).
+• Move their eyes up and down (but not side to side)

 All people with locked-in syndrome can: